MicrosoftDocs/ai-fundamentals/instructions/05 - Lab 05 Instructions.md

 In this lab we will create a bot that answers user questions.

 ### Tasks
-1. Go to the Microsoft Learn module at https://aka.ms/learn-qa-bot
+1. Start Visual Studio Code and open the ai-fundamentals project.
+2. Open the **03a - QnA Bot.ipynb** notebook.
-2. Follow the instructions in the unit **"Exercise – Create a bot"** Reuse your Azure Machine Learning workspace from the previous labs
+3. Follow the instructions in the notebook to complete the lab.